-So higher layer protocols, whose frames are protected by MACsec and whose purpose is to advertize the presence of systems or facilitate network topology computation, will not erroneously advertize more systems than actually exist.
+So higher layer protocols, whose frames are protected by MACsec and whose purpose is to advertise the presence of systems or facilitate network topology computation, will not erroneously advertise more systems than actually exist26.

 The currently standardized MACsec entities can represent the above in two different ways.
 In one each transmitting traffic class grouping SC is supported by a separate SecY, just as if it was a separate member of a CA. However we do have to ensure that a given port only receives a given frame using one of its SecYs.
 In the other a real port has only one SecY, but that is equipped with as many traffic class grouping transmit SCs as it needs.
-In practice it is convenient to mix the two views by focusing on the individual aspects of SecY operation rather than using existing SecYs as our building blocks, the overall goal being to interoperability maximise with existing and implementations to reuse current the specifications including MIBs.
-The SCI, or (in the case of XPN) an SSCI that is unique for each SCI, forms part of the IV used by each MACsec Cipher Suite, so:
+In practice it is convenient to mix the two views by focusing on the individual aspects of SecY operation rather than using existing SecYs as our building blocks, the overall goal being to interoperability maximize with existing implementations and to reuse the current specifications including MIBs.
+The SCI27, or (in the case of XPN28) an SSCI that is unique for each SCI, forms part of the IV used by each MACsec Cipher Suite, so: